Serious childhood illnesses: what to do

 If your child isn’t feeding well or has no interest in feeding, this could be an early sign of childhood illness.

 Vomiting is a normal way for the body to get rid of something it doesn’t want.
-It can also be a sign of illness or infection.
-And if the vomit is green, it might mean that there’s a blockage in the bowel.
+It can also be a sign of illness, infection or obstruction.

 Vomiting that doesn’t stop can cause dehydration and dangerous imbalances in the body’s chemical system.